By Chet Yarbrough

 Houses and cars have not been built by one person since humans lived in caves and iron horses replaced carriage horses.
 Houses and cars were built by teams of people who worked with their hands but only on specific tasks.
 Those teams of people were managed by knowledge workers.

-Education and service to society are the keys to the transition from industrialization to automation.
+Service and education for society are the keys to the transition from industrialization to automation.

 Automation of tasks reduces the mind numbing, low pay work of laborers.
 Automation turns manual labor into the development and education of people who design hardware and software to execute tasks that result in more safely flown planes, new houses, new cars, new refrigerators, so on and so on.